andrewdoto13/andrewdoto13.github.io/_posts/2022-02-05-markov_chain_texts.md

 ---
-title: "Modeling Text Messages with Markov Chains"
+title: "Elementary AI: Modeling Text Messages with Markov Chains"
 classes: wide
 tags: [python, markov chain, artificial intelligence]
 desc: "Using text messages as a corpus to construct Markov Chains to auto-generate texts"
 ---

 In the Winter of 2021, I took a course called "Elements of Artificial Intelligence" as part of my data science master's program.
-One of my favorite modules from the course was on Hidden Markov models, and Markov Chains were a part of that module.
+I really enjoyed it, and it has inspired to to have an on-going article exploring Elementary AI topics.
+In that spirit, one of my favorite modules from the course was on Hidden Markov models, and Markov Chains were a part of that module.
 I think I really enjoyed its simplicity and applicability; they are easy to understand and I thought that it might be fun to play with Markov Chains for a small side project.
 I was particularly inspired by one of the slides Prof. Crandall presented, where he detailed this project where some researchers had constructed a Markov Chain from posts on an early-internet version of a dating website.
 They were able to do "random walks" along this Markov Chain to produce automatically-generated posts.
 The results sort-of made sense but not quite, so the sentences in these generated posts were just hilarious.

 Taking that idea, I thought that I could apply this concept of having some corpus of text and constructing a Markov Chain from it.
 We had an assignment during the class that had us develop an implementation of a Hidden Markov Model, so it wouldn't be too difficult to tweak slightly for a small side project.
 I came up with the idea to use text messages from my family and friends as the corpus of text to construct the Markov Chain's transition and initial state probabilities.